klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 }
 ?>
 ```
-If you take a closer look at the file, you'll notice that the potential vulnerability are two (good s**t, Sherlok).
+If you take a closer look at the file, you'll notice that the potential vulnerability are two (good s°°t, Sherlok).
 One of them is exploitable via normal deserialization, while the other via deseriliazation induced by `phar://`.
 How can we exploit them?
 Well, instead of searching suitable classes manually, this time we'll make use of a very handy tool, **PHPGGC**.

 **PHPGGC: PHP ysoserial?**